A Touch Of Gold Lamé (Elvis and Nudie Cohn)

 Visit Nudie’s official website at NUDIE’S RODEO TAILOR

-For a huge collection of over 350 images of ‘Nudie-style’ celebrities, please go to NUDIE SUITS
+For a huge collection of ‘Nudie-style’ celebrities, go to NUDIE SUITS

 ON THE ROAD with the Gold Suit … SOON ON ECHOES!